-- 55. If the Independent Reviewer decides that a ruling does not merit reconsideration by the Council because they conclude that the request does not meet either of the two grounds set out above, they will inform the person making the request accordingly and close the file on the case; or - 56.
-If they decide that a ruling contains minor factual errors that are capable of rectification without further referral to the Council by way of further investigation or referral and reconsideration they will recommend those changes be made, and have them implemented; or - 57.
+- 59. If the Independent Reviewer decides that a ruling does not merit reconsideration by the Council because they conclude that the request does not meet either of the two grounds set out above, they will inform the person making the request accordingly and close their file on the case; or - 60.
+If they decide that a ruling contains minor factual errors that are capable of rectification without further referral to the Council by way of further investigation or referral and reconsideration they will recommend those changes be made, and have them implemented; or - 61.
 If they decide that a ruling (in whole or in part) merits reconsideration by the Council they will undertake, either independently or with assistance from us or any other source of help or advice, such further investigation as they think appropriate.
-They will also inform the other party to the case and invite that other party's comments on the submission made by the party requesting the review.
-At the end of their investigation, the Independent Reviewer will make a recommendation to the ASA Council; or - 58.
-If they decide that a Council decision that a complaint requires no additional investigation merits reconsideration by Council, they will recommend to Council that it asks us to conduct a formal investigation of the complaint and will then close their file on the case; or - 59.
-If they decide that a ruling (in whole or in part) merits reconsideration by the Council and they believe that it would be desirable for us to re-open our investigation, the Independent Reviewer will notify all parties to the review of that decision and they will invite the other party's comments on the submission made by the party requesting the review.
-When we make our recommendation to the Council at the conclusion of the re-opened investigation, the Independent Reviewer will advise the Council whether they consider all the relevant issues raised in the review request have been satisfactorily considered by the ASA on reinvestigation.
+They will also inform the other party to the case and, if appropriate, the clearance centre that a review is being undertaken and they will invite those other parties' comments on the submission made by the party requesting the review3.
+At the end of their investigation, the Independent Reviewer will make a recommendation to the ASA Council; or - 62.
+If they decide that a Council decision that a complaint requires no additional investigation merits reconsideration by Council, they will recommend to the Council that it asks us to conduct a formal investigation of the complaint and will then close their file on the case; or - 63.
+If they decide that a ruling (in whole or in part) merits reconsideration by the Council and they believe that it would be desirable for us to re-open our investigation, they will notify all parties to the review of that decision and they will invite the other parties' comments on the submission made by the party requesting the review.
+When we make our recommendation to the Council at the conclusion of the re-opened investigation, the Independent Reviewer will advise the Council whether they consider all the relevant issues raised in the review request have been satisfactorily considered by the ASA on re-investigation.